Everything PR News

 The institutional exposure.
 Peanut butter is a staple of school lunches, nursing home meal programs, and emergency food assistance.
 The institutional pathway produced exposure to populations — children, elderly, immunocompromised — least able to absorb the public-health consequences.
 Five of the nine deaths were in nursing-home residents.

 The criminal-intent finding.
 Most food safety crises involve negligence or systems failure.
 The PCA case involved documented knowledge by executives that the product was contaminated, followed by deliberate shipment.
-The criminal record reset the regulatory and prosecutorial frame for the entire food safety industry.
-The 28-year sentence — unprecedented for a food safety case — signaled that the prosecutorial bar had shifted.
+The prosecutorial track that followed reset the regulatory frame for the entire food safety industry.

 What This Case Teaches About Food Safety Communications